genesisrrios/SignalRMessaging/vue-router/README.md

 # vue-frontend

-> A vue js front end for asp.net api with vue router
+> A vue js front end for asp.net api with vue router I later realized I wouldn't be using the router so I might remove it later.

 ## Build Setup